-The District divides the county into 10 mosquito control zones and assigns one vector control inspector or technician to each zone to oversee control efforts and garner a familiarity with the geography and potential mosquito sources.
+The District divides Contra Costa County into 10 mosquito control zones and assigns one vector control inspector or technician to each zone to oversee control efforts.
+In 2016, the zone leaders oversaw a number of projects and resources to reduce mosquito activity along the shoreline and inland sources as well as above ground and underground sources.